This is a long video, but it has been selected nonetheless for two important reasons:

 The Q&A begins at 59:40.
 The first question has to do with what sort of risk-free rate of return on investment Graeber would impose in his perfect society, considering things like natural spoilage.
 That is, does money necessarily have to grow?

 "Our entire perspective on what money should do goes back to arguments in the Middle Ages.
 Since usury was illegal, they came up with interest, which was really a late fee.
-You were not renting money, which is evil, but charging people for failure to return it on the basis that you could've earned ~5% by investing it had they returned it [...]
+You were not renting money, which is evil, but charging people for failure to return it on the basis that you could have earned ~5% by investing it had they returned it [...]
 But, I actually do think a jubilee would be reasonable.
 I end the book by throwing that out [...] because the very idea would allow us to reconceptualize what we're doing and realise that money isn't what we thought it was."

 "I think we should start thinking about radically different forms of money entirely.
 Interest-free systems would be possible.
 The reason Islamic Banking doesn't work is because not everybody's doing it."